cadwiki/cadwiki-nuget-examples/README.md

 1. copy all .dlls into the .\MainApp\bin\v_#.#.#.# folder that corresponds to the current build number.
 1. create a bootload.scr file for netloading the new .dll into AutoCAD

+Always set build platform to x64 for .dlls that will be loaded into AutoCAD

 ### Automated Debug steps

 Click Build -> Rebuild solution in Visual Studio.